pointless-lang/pointless/why_pointless.md

 ### Designing Pointless

-I believe that these examples show that there is room for improvement -- that we can design a programming language for beginners to learn which is intuitive and unobtrusive while simultaneously encouraging programmers to model and solve problems at a *high level* -- the *what*, rather than the *how*.
+I believe that these examples show there is room for improvement -- that we can design a programming language for beginners to learn which is intuitive and unobtrusive, but which still pushes programmers to model and solve problems at a *high level* -- to focus on the *what*, rather than the *how*.

 A major influence on my approach to language design is the essay [*Less is more: language features*](https://blog.ploeh.dk/2015/04/13/less-is-more-language-features) by Mark Seemann, who claims that: